Total Cost of Ownership (TCO): Definition, Meaning and Use

 • Total cost of ownership is based on cash flow cost estimates

-• Total cost of ownership analysis Explained with an examples
+• Total cost of ownership analysis illustrated with an example

 • What TCO analysis can tell you.